PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 #### 4.8.3 Test Results

-The GlucoVigile platform maintains a test coverage of over 85% across all components, with critical paths like risk assessment and authentication achieving 95% coverage.
+The GlucoVigil platform maintains a test coverage of over 85% across all components, with critical paths like risk assessment and authentication achieving 95% coverage.

 ### 4.9 Conclusions

-The GlucoVigile Health Analytics platform represents a significant advancement in personalized diabetes risk assessment and management.
+The GlucoVigil Health Analytics platform represents a significant advancement in personalized diabetes risk assessment and management.
 By combining comprehensive health data collection with sophisticated risk algorithms and actionable recommendations, the system empowers users to understand and actively manage their diabetes risk factors.

 Key strengths of the implementation include: